This post may contain affiliate links. Please read our disclosure policy.

 Why does my frozen pizza dough have ice crystals on it?

 The most likely reason is that it was slightly defrosted and refrozen.
-This can happen if you use a regular kitchen freezer rather than a deep freezer or if you have a power outage, for example.
+This can happen if you use a regular kitchen freezer instead of a deep freezer, or if you experience a power outage, for example.

 This has happened to me a few times.
 Although it slightly changed the consistency of the dough, it was still totally edible and delicious.